Supply Chain Sustainability Starts with Efficiency

 For Capel, there are so many areas to consider when it comes to the supply chain and the environment.
 And warehouse management is evidently a great place to start.

-“It requires tech and process underlying it, to make it effective,” he says, or: “All the Manhattan systems working together in an organized way.”
+“It requires tech and process underlying it, to make it effective,” he says, or: “All the Manhattan systems working together in an organised way.”

 Push and Pull